aloworld/aloworld/README.md

 - 👀 I’m interested in C#, Swift and SwiftUI, Haskell and Python.
 -    I'm also interested in machine learning and quantum computing, learning new languages, and chess.
-- 🌱 I’m currently learning SwiftUI.
+- 🌱 I’m currently enjoying some free time getting to know Rust.
 - 💞️ I’m looking to collaborate on some OpenSource projects with C#, Rust or Swift.
 - 📫 How to reach me: alo.world@gmail.com